wildthinkslaboratory/blog-kit/_pages/calculus/derivative/derivative0-1.md

 1. Go [closer](:=reduce=true) to $h=0$.
 2. Go [all the way](:=all=true) to $h=0$.

-The secant getting smaller is represented by the limit
+The secant slope as the secant gets smaller is represented by the limit
 $$\lim_{h \to 0}\frac{(\sqrt{2} + h)^2 - 2}{h}$$